 Read our detailed blog on the best time to visit Rome.

-Daily Budget Singapore
+Daily Budget Rome

 Credit cards are frequently used in Rome for payment.
 There are several ATMs in the city, which can be used for withdrawing money.
 Beware of an ATM that may look tampered.
 Take care to inquire about service fees and the exchange rates before changing money so that you are not charged an unreasonable price.